Mexico and Central America Initiative Lead

 Natural Resources and Climate Change

-David Kaimowitz is Ford’s director of Sustainable Development.
-He leads the foundation’s natural resource and climate change work globally and is based in the Mexico City office.
-His grant making focuses on giving poor rural families greater access to and control over forests and other natural resources, with a particular emphasis on indigenous peoples.
-He does grant making both in support of global projects and in the Mexico and Central America region.
+David Kaimowitz serves as CLUA’s Senior Adviser and Mexico and Central America Initiative Lead.
+David previously led the Ford Foundation’s Natural Resources and Climate Change program and served as a member on CLUA’s Board of Directors.
+His grantmaking focuses on giving poor rural families greater access to and control over forests and other natural resources, with a particular emphasis on indigenous peoples.
+He grantmaking supports both global projects and in the Mexico and Central America region.

-Before joining the foundation in 2006, David was director general of the Center for International Forestry Research (CIFOR) in Bogor, Indonesia.
+Before joining the Ford Foundation in 2006, David was Director General of the Center for International Forestry Research (CIFOR) in Bogor, Indonesia.
 CIFOR is one of the world’s most prominent research centers concerned with tropical forests and is affiliated with the Consultative Group on International Agricultural Research (CGIAR).
-Prior to becoming director general, David worked at CIFOR as a researcher, specializing in issues relating to forestry policies and how non-forestry policies and trends affect forests and forest-dependent people.
+Prior to becoming Director General, David worked at CIFOR as a researcher, specializing in issues relating to forestry policies and how non-forestry policies and trends affect forests and forest-dependent people.

 David has also held professional positions at the Inter-American Institute for Cooperation in Agriculture (IICA) in Costa Rica, the International Service for National Agricultural Research (ISNAR) in the Netherlands, and the Nicaraguan Ministry of Agricultural Development and Agrarian Reform (MIDINRA).
 He has a Ph.D. in agricultural economics from the University of Wisconsin-Madison and has written or co-written seven books and published more than 100 scientific publications.